cuav/doc-flight-controller-pixhack/en/pixhack-v3.md

 The Pixhack V3 is a new drone control system created by CUAV that can run PX4 and APM environments.

-Support includes: fixed-wing, multi-rotors \(3-8 rotors\), helicopters, VTOL drones, unmanned vehicles, unmanned boats.
+Support includes: fixed-wing, copter\(3-8 rotors\), helicopters, VTOL drones, unmanned vehicles, unmanned boats.

 #### Powerful processor {#强大处理器r}